lsst/ap_verify_ci_cosmos_pdr2/README.md

 :---------------------|:-----------------------------
 `doc`                 | Contains Sphinx package documentation for the dataset.
 This documentation may be linked to from other packages, such as `ap_verify`.
 `raw`                 | Raw, compressed HSC fits images from SSP_UDEEP_COSMOS pointing 1527.
-`calib`               | To be populated with master calibs.
-Calibration files do not need to follow a specific subdirectory structure.
-Currently empty.
+`calib`               | HSC master calibs from the 2016 COSMOS campaign or, where necessary, from 2015.
 `config`              | To be populated with dataset-specific configs.
 Currently contains an example file corresponding to the contents of `raw` and `refcats`.
 `templates`           | To be populated with `TemplateCoadd` images produced by a compatible version of the LSST pipelines.
 Must be organized as a filesystem-based Butler repo.
 Currently empty.
 `repo`                | A template for a Butler raw data repository.
 This directory must never be written to; instead, it should be copied to a separate location, and data ingested into the copy (this is handled automatically by `ap_verify`, see below).
 Currently contains the appropriate HSC `_mapper` file.